 The Grundartangi primary aluminum plant of Nordural was energized in June 1998 with an original capacity of 60,000 metric tons per year and 160 employees.
 In 2015 we produced approximately 312,000 metric tons and

 the number of employees has grown to approximately 600.

-Nordural is the largest employer in the western part of Iceland.
+Nordural is one of Iceland´s largest industrial facilities and the largest employer in the western part of Iceland.
 The company has created stable employment and has played an important role in securing residence in the local municipalities.
-It is the policy of Nordural that the majority of its employees come from the neighboring communities, resulting in about 80% residing in Akranes, Borgarnes and the other local municipalities.

 Nordural´s Procurement Department provides efficient and responsive procurement services and obtains high quality goods and services at reasonable costs.
 These services are provided to the plants many different departments.